 This paper has analyzed decomposability in the simplest nontrivial setting of the three-person-population.
 It has shown that classical population-share-weighted and income-share-weighted decomposability can be made visually transparent by representing three-person income distributions on the income-share simplex.
 The resulting level-set and heat-map diagrams reveal exactly where and how the most commonly used inequality measures depart from the two classical notions of decomposability.

-The Gini coefficient and the coefficient of variation violate both notions, but the geometry localizes the failures.
+The Gini coefficient and the coefficient of variation violate both notions, but the geometry localises the failures.
 For the Gini, the most serious violations occur precisely where rank reversals take place (the singleton income lies between the two subgroup incomes).
-For the coefficient of variation, the between-group component can become negative and non-monotone in subgroup-mean differences which a clear warning that CV may be ill-suited to subgroup analysis.
-The within-group component always preserves the expected Schur-convexity and non-negativity (property (1B) and (1C)) in all our examples.
-The between-group component is where things go wrong most noticeably.
+For the coefficient of variation, the between-group residual can become negative which a clear warning that CV may be ill-suited to subgroup analysis.
+The within-group residual always preserves the expected Schur-convexity and non-negativity (property (1B) and (1C)) in all our examples.
+The between-group residual is where things go wrong most noticeably.

 The figures in this paper are better viewed as analytical evidence rather than simple illustrations.
 The results complement classical axiomatic characterizations by clarifying how decomposability fails when it does not hold.
 The central message of the paper is that decomposability is not a binary property and that different inequality measures violate decomposability in qualitatively distinct ways.